 Measurable Goals: Implement and enforce practices set forth in written IDDE plan and IDDE bylaw to be adopted.
 Track the number of illicit connections that are identified and removed annually.
-Implementation Timeframe: Begin investigations of problem catchments, where applicable, in Year 4, after IDDE plan is written and continue annually until completion in Year 10 (FY2020, FY2028).
+Implementation Timeframe: Began investigations of problem catchments, where applicable, in Year

+4, with implemented IDDE plan.
+Continue annually until completion in Year 10 (FY2020, FY2028).